iotrac/mqtt-lua/README.md

       -p,--port   (default 1883)       MQTT server port number
       <host>      (default localhost)  MQTT server hostname

-#### mqtt_publish: Publish a single message to a specified topic
+#### mqtt_publish: Publish a single retained message to a specified topic

-This command publishes a single 'retained' message and then exits.
+This command publishes a single retained message and then exits.
+Subscribe to topic from another Mqtt client to watch the numbers go up.
+The last message is retained, replacing the one before it.
+You would see that last message if you unsubscribe and resubscribe, even if the mqtt_test is no longer running.

       example/mqtt_publish -d -r -t test/1 -m "Test message"